-V. Selecting the hearing officer

-A grievance hearing will be conducted by a single impartial person appointed by the PHA as described below:

-- A. The hearing officer will be appointed directly by the executive director. - B. The hearing officer will be a staff member who did not make or approve the decision under review and who is not a subordinate of such persons.
-If the designated staff member (such as the program manager) was involved in the decision or is a subordinate of such person, an alternate hearing officer will be selected. - C. The PHA may select designated staff members who were not involved in the decision under review in certain circumstances, such as those involving discrimination claims or denials of requests for reasonable accommodations. - D. The PHA's method for selecting a hearing officer will be inserted into the lease.

 VI.
+Selecting the hearing officer

+A grievance hearing will be conducted by an impartial person appointed by the PHA as described below:

+- A. The hearing officer will be appointed directly by the executive director. - B. The hearing officer will be someone who did not make or approve the decision under review and who is not a subordinate of such persons [24 CFR 066.54(e)]. - C. The PHA's method for selecting a hearing officer will be included in the lease [24 CFR 966.54(e)].

+VII.
 Scheduling hearings [24 CFR 966.56(a)]

-When a complainant submits a timely request for a grievance hearing, the PHA will immediately appoint an impartial hearing office to schedule the hearing within the following 10 business days.
+When a tenant submits a timely request for a grievance hearing, the PHA will immediately appoint an impartial hearing officer.

-Once the hearing officer has scheduled the hearing, the hearing officer will send written notice of the hearing to both the complainant and the PHA.
-Notice to the complainant will be in writing, either personally delivered to the complainant, or sent by mail or email, return receipt requested.
+Once the hearing has been scheduled, the tenant will receive written notice of the hearing, sent by mail or email, return receipt requested.

-The written notice will specify the time, place, and procedures governing the hearing.
+Within 10 days of receiving the written request, the hearing will be scheduled.
+The tenant, PHA, and hearing officer will be notified in writing of the date, time and location of the hearing.
 If the hearing will be held remotely, the PHA will also include information on the remote hearing process.

-The tenant may request to reschedule a hearing on a one-time basis.
-Should the complainant need to reschedule a second time, he or she may do so for good cause, or if needed as a reasonable accommodation for a person with disabilities.
+The tenant may request to reschedule a hearing once.
+Should the tenant need to reschedule a second time, they may only do so for good cause, or if needed as a reasonable accommodation for a person with disabilities.
 Good cause is defined as an unavoidable conflict which seriously affects the health, safety, or welfare of the family.
-Requests to reschedule a hearing must be made orally or in writing prior to the hearing date.
+Requests to reschedule a hearing must be made orally or in writing at least one day prior to the hearing date.

-VII.
+VIII.
 Procedures governing the hearing [24 CFR 966.56]

-The hearing will be held before a hearing officer as described above in Section V. The complainant will be afforded a fair hearing, which will include:
+The hearing will be held before a hearing officer as described above in Section VI.
+The tenant will be afforded a fair hearing, which will include:

-A. The opportunity to examine before the hearing any PHA documents, including records and regulations, that are directly relevant to the hearing.
+A. The opportunity to examine any PHA documents before the hearing, including records and regulations, that are directly relevant to the hearing.